whg-training/statistics-course/Statistical_modelling/Hidden_Markov_models/practicals/glycophorin_cnvs/glycophorin_cnv_warmup.md

 ## Modelling copy number variation

-Our general model of the effect of CNVs on coverage is that coverage of a site with copy number c should be (c/2) times as large as the copy number at a diploid site - plus noise.
+Our general model of the effect of CNVs on coverage is that coverage of a site with copy number `c` should be `c` times as large as at a site with copy number 1 - plus noise.
+(Humans are diploid so the copy number at most sites is 2).
 If we think of sequence reads as being generated from each copy independently, a bit of thought shows that the same relationship happens for the variance as well.
 So our model for copy number c would be that